Lead image for Content Types And Deliverables: What Are They?

 We sometimes ask our writers for code samples.
 This is common for tutorials where the writer provides step-by-step instructions.
 In this case, explaining a concept isn’t usually sufficient—we want concrete examples of how something should be written so the reader can replicate it.

 In cases where there is substantial code included in an article, we will ask our writers to create a well-organized public Github repository to house the project files involved.
+Clients can then fork or transfer the repo to their internal team if they’d like to maintain the project.

 Why are Content Types and Deliverables Important?